 Latronico.
 Known for hot springs and natural streams, there are caves with stalactites, and the hills are rich in pyrite, marble, quartz and granite, so stone work was, and continues to be, an important craft.
 There was evidence of ancient sacred rituals in the caverns, and artifacts of ancient finds are displayed in the local museum.

-Some common surnames from Latronico: Gioia, Suanno, Gesualdi, Gaudioso, Celano, Lofrano, Forastiere.
+Surnames from Latronico: Gioia, Suanno, Gesualdi, Gaudioso, Celano, Lofrano, Forastiere.

 Laurenzana.
 Lovely Laurenzana is highlighted by its stone castled dramatically perched on a rock, overlooked by the main church.
 The old town of stone homes is pretty, and the oldest part of town once had several towers, which were converted to homes but their structures can still be seen.
 The cemetery has a chapel tucked away with beautiful frescoes hidden inside.
 The local patron saint Beato Egidio was from Laurenzana, who performed many miracles and is celebrated with an annual procession.
 Outside town is the nature preserve dedicated to the white fir trees that grow here.